 Find a branch event near you:

 General Functions of the Branches and their Executives include:

 - Providing direct regional communication with registrants.

 - Organizing the delivery of local continuing education opportunities.

 - Facilitating the efforts of the organization to increase public and student awareness of the value of engineering and geoscience.

 - Coordinating local meetings and networking events.

 Registrants are encouraged to become active in the affairs of their local branch.
 Important programs that are offered by many branches include career awareness initiatives for elementary students

 , organizing and judging of science fairs for secondary students, mentoring programs

-for trainees and university students, coordination of continuing education opportunities for registrants, and facilitation of technical presentations.
+for trainees, coordination of continuing education opportunities for registrants, and facilitation of technical presentations.